Spirit Airlines Baggage Fees & Policies 2023 | Thrifty Traveler

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Understanding which Spirit charges and fees you'll pay (and how much they'll cost you) is the key to getting the most out of any ultra-low-cost carrier, as those fees can add up fast.
-Flying Spirit, the heftiest fees travelers face in 2023 are Spirit Airlines baggage fees.
+Understanding which extra charges and fees you'll pay with Spirit (and how much they'll cost you) is the key to getting the most out of Spirit and any ultra-low-cost carrier, as those fees can add up fast.
+Spirit bag fees vary wildly from flight to flight, ranging from $35 each way to as much as $150 or more.

 spirit baggage fees

 We've put together this guide to help you understand what you will pay for your luggage on your next Spirit flight.
-But because things change, you might want to also check Spirit's “Bag-O-Tron” fee calculator on their website.
+But because things change quickly, you might want to also check Spirit's fee calculator on their website.

-Here's what you should look into before you book.
+Here's what you should know before you book.

-Unlike most legacy airlines like Alaska, American, and Delta, you don't get a free carry-on bag when you fly Spirit Airlines.
+Unlike the major legacy airlines like Alaska, American, and Delta, you don't get a free carry-on bag when you fly Spirit Airlines.

 Just as with checking a bag, Spirit Airlines carry-on baggage fees vary flight to flight.
-Generally, you can expect to pay around $43 each way if you add a carry-on bag at the time of booking.
-In fact, Spirit baggage fees typically cost more for a carry-on bag than it does to check a bigger bag.
+In fact, Spirit fees typically cost more for a carry-on bag than to actually check a bigger bag.
+Generally, you can expect to pay somewhere around $43 each way if you add a carry-on bag at the time of booking.

 spirit airlines seats

-Personal items like purses or backpacks are different – they don't count as your Spirit Airlines carry-on.
-A personal item flies free of charge on Spirit flights, but it must be smaller than 18 x 14 x 8 inches and fit underneath the seat in front of you.
+Personal items (think of a purse or a backpack) don't count as your Spirit Airlines carry-on, but dimensions must be smaller than 18 x 14 x 8 inches (45 x 35 x 20 cm) including handles and wheels.
+A personal item flies free of charge on Spirit flights, but must fit underneath the seat in front of you.

-For your other carry-ons, you will almost always need to pay for each bag, so long as it meets the Spirit Airlines carry-on size requirements.
+For your other carry-ons, you will almost always need to pay for each bag – so long as it meets the Spirit Airlines carry-on size requirements, of course.

 What Are Spirit Airlines Carry-On Baggage Fees?